meliaprisca/ClubFinder/README.md

 - Using Webpack (Development Mode and Production Mode)
 - Using API with AJAX concept

-1.Run Terminal at VSCode.
+1. Run Terminal at VSCode.
-2.Run 'npm init'
+2. Run 'npm init'
-3.Run 'npm run start-dev'
+3. Run 'npm run start-dev'